 Misconduct and Plagiarism

-Editors of the journal has the right to alert potential misconduct to appropriate agents (for example, funders, employers or the editorial board).
+Editors of the journal have the right to alert potential misconduct to appropriate agents (for example, funders, employers or the editorial board).
 Authors and peer-reviewers have the right to respond to allegations and for investigations to be carried out with diligence.
 An allegation should be substantiated and proved right or wrong by the editors.

 Duplication is not applicable to the copying of information from a university dissertation or thesis, posters or abstracts or results presented at meetings, provided that it is the author's own work.
 Results in databases and clinical trials registries can also be duplicated.